-Since oil heat became popular and oil readily available after World War II (Post WWII there was an over supply of steel and oil that was not needed for the war), oil for residential heating has been stored in uncoated steel tanks.
+Oil heat became popular when oil became readily available after World War II (Post WWII there was an over supply of steel and oil that was not needed for the war), oil for residential heating has been stored in uncoated (read not rust proof) steel tanks.
 Like any metal surface that is exposed to moisture and oxygen, rust will form on the metal and corrode (degrade) the tank.
 Corrosion of the steel tank will cause oil tanks to leak.
 Rust never sleeps and it is commonly understood that a buried oil tank will eventually corrode and leak.